Akuli/python-tutorial/dicts.md

 There are a few big differences between dictionaries and lists of pairs:

 - Dictionaries are not ordered.
-There's **no guarantees** about which order the username:password pairs appear in when we do something with the dictionary.
+There are **no guarantees** about which order the `username: password` pairs appear in when we do something with the dictionary.
 - Checking if a key is in the dictionary is simple and fast.
 We don't need to for loop through the whole dictionary.